 The Biblical Village on the slope of Yad HaShmonah provides visitors with hands-on exposure to the manners and customs of the ancient Israelites.
 The garden includes olive trees and press, grape vines and several winepresses, wheat field and threshing floor, watchtower, Bedouin tents, ancient Galilean synagogue, and a burial cave.
 All have been constructed according to the best archaeological knowledge of ancient life.

-The biblical city of Kiriath Jearim is located within one kilometer of Yad HaShmonah.
+The biblical city of Kiriath Jearim is located within 0.6 miles (1 km) of Yad HaShmonah.
 Kiriath Jearim is most known for the house of Abinadab which held the Ark of the Covenant from the time of Samuel until the time of David (about 120 years).
 Kiriath Jearim was originally a Gibeonite city and the Danites would camp near here on their migration to the north.
 The prophet Uriah, a contemporary of Jeremiah, was from Kiriath Jearim.

 The Elvis Inn

 Between Yad HaShmonah and ancient Kiriath Jearim is located Globus Group, a large Israeli television and movie studio, and the Elvis Inn.
 The owner of the latter is a huge fan of the dead American rock star.
 He has decorated the restaurant with thousands of pieces of Elvis memorabilia and Elvis music plays continuously inside.
 Outside two larger-than-life-size statues stand, providing photo opportunities for the many American and Israeli tourists who visit.

 Download all of our Samaria and the Center photos!

 Yad HaShmonah (official site, in Hebrew) The official website of the moshav’s tourism department, including full details about the guest house.
 This community is one of the best in all of Israel for tourists to spend a few nights.